duncan4123/basiscash-protocol/docs/README.md

 ## The Basis Cash Protocol

-Basis Cash differs from the original Basis Project in several meaningful ways:
+Bash differs from the original Basis Project in several meaningful ways:

-1. **Rationally simplified** - several core mechanisms of the Basis protocol has been simplified, especially around bond issuance and seigniorage distribution.
+1. **Rationally simplified** - several core mechanisms of the Basis protocol has been simplified, especially around bond issuance and rewards distribution.
 We've thought deeply about the tradeoffs for these changes, and believe they allow significant gains in UX and contract simplicity, while preserving the intended behavior of the original monetary policy design.
 2. **Censorship resistant** - we launch this project anonymously, protected by the guise of characters from the popular SciFi series Rick and Morty.
 We believe this will allow the project to avoid the censorship of regulators that scuttled the original Basis Protocol, but will also allow Basis Cash to avoid founder glorification & single points of failure that have plagued so many other projects.
 3. **Fairly distributed** - both Basis Shares and Basis Cash has zero premine and no investors - community members can earn the initial supply of both assets by helping to contribute to bootstrap liquidity & adoption of Basis Cash.